Peehee-Development/Vanced-Manager/README.md

 3) Enable USB Debugging
 4) Enable Install Via USB (If Xiaomi)
 5) If a pop-up comes up to download Vanced and MIcroG, Allow Download.
+6) Make sure you are running it as a crlf as apposed to lf

 First attempt at a commit git